preetzware/Guess-Game/README.md

 Initially user could click on all three options instead on one only | Resolved; other two incorrect option buttons were disabled in JavaScript.
 Modals were not displaying in the center of the screens | Resolved; top and left position values were updated in CSS .
 From lighthouse test, found that images were too large that delayed loading of the page  | Resolved; Converted all images into webp format in tinypng.
+Star rating did not unmark after submitting feedback form  |  Resolved; Added a function in JavaScrit to remove the star rating after feedback submission

 ## Credits